-- Which Memories are best suited for a given translation project.
+- Which Models are best suited for a given translation project.

 This article discusses the use of the BLEU algorithm as an objective metric for calculating translation quality.

 Take a look at Wikipedia’s description of the BLEU algorithm:

 BLEU (bilingual evaluation understudy) is an algorithm for evaluating the quality of text which has been machine-translated from one natural language to another.
 Quality is considered to be the correspondence between a machine's output and that of a human: "the closer a machine translation is to a professional human translation, the better it is" – this is the central idea behind BLEU. [...]